 Some of her favorite stage roles are ‘Ms. Brill’ (Mary Poppins), ‘Lady Macbeth’ (Macbeth) and most recently, the role of the ‘Nurse’ with the Southern Shakespeare Company’s production of Romeo and Juliet, at the Cascades Amphitheater in Tallahassee, Florida, along side of her son, Miles, who performed as ‘Romeo’.

-Coming October 2019, Renee will be producing an intimate and intense version of Macbeth, portraying the role of ‘Lady Macbeth’ along side her husband, Jed Sura as ‘Macbeth’.
-This theatrical production will be presented at the Grand Annex, in San Pedro, California, guided by visionary guest director, Michael Ritchie, (Southern Shakespeare’s director of Romeo and Juliet).
+In October 2019, Renee produced an intimate and intense version of Macbeth, portraying the role of ‘Lady Macbeth’ at the Grand Annex, in San Pedro, California, guided by visionary guest director, Michael Ritchie, (Southern Shakespeare’s director of Romeo and Juliet).